eclipse/paho.mqtt.python/README.rst

     on_message(client, userdata, message)

-Called when a message has been received on a topic that the client subscribes to.
-This callback will be called for every message received.
-Use ``message_callback_add()`` to define multiple callbacks that will be called for specific topic filters.
+Called when a message has been received on a topic that the client subscribes to and the message does not match an existing topic filter callback.
+Use ``message_callback_add()`` to define a callback that will be called for specific topic filters. ``on_message`` will serve as fallback when none matched.

 client
     the client instance for this callback